evinism/TinyBaker/README.md

 ```

 ## Filesets
-### Warning: The Filesets interface will probably be changed at some point in the future!
+### Warning: The Filesets interface will probably change at some point in the future!

 If a step operates over a dynamic set of files (e.g. logs from n different days), you can use the filesets interface to specify that.
 Tags that begin with the prefix `fileset::` are interpreted to be filesets rather than just files.

-If a sequence includes a fileset as an intermediate, the developer is expected to
+If a sequence includes a fileset as an intermediate, then TinyBaker expects the developer to specify the paths of the intermediate, via `expose_intermediates`.
+This is a relatively fundamental restriction of the platform, as TinyBaker expects that all paths are specified before script execution.

 ### Example